UWC2-PYTHON/ProgrammingInPython/source/exercises/context-managers-exercise.rst

        ...:
     This code took 0.206805 seconds

-NOTE: the ``time`` module has what you need:
+Note: the ``time`` module has what you need:

 .. code-block:: python

     import time

-    start = time.clock()
+    start = time.perf_counter()
     # some code here
-    elapsed = time.clock() - start
+    elapsed = time.perf_counter() - start

-``time.clock()`` returns the number of seconds that this process has been running.
+``time.perf_counter()`` returns the number of seconds that this process has been running.
 You can also use ``time.time()``, which gives the "wall time", rather than the process time. ``time()`` will vary more depending on how busy the system is.
 But you may want to use it if you want to measure how long it takes to download something, for instance.

 Extra Credit
 ------------

 Allow the ``Timer`` context manager to take a file-like object as an argument (the default should be ``sys.stdout``).
 The results of the timing should be printed to the file-like object.
 You could also pass in a name for this particular context, so the message in the file-like object is labeled -- kind of a poor man's logging system.

 Extra Extra Credit
 ------------------

-Implement this as a generator, wrapped by the:
+Implement this as a generator, wrapped by the ``contextlib.contextmanager`` decorator.

-``contextlib.contextmanager``

-decorator.

 The pytest error handler
 ========================